An earthquake destroys villages in eastern Afghanistan and kills more than 620 people

-KABUL, Afghanistan (AP) — An earthquake destroyed numerous villages in eastern Afghanistan, killed at least 620 people and injured more than 1,300, a spokesman for the Taliban government said Monday.
+KABUL, Afghanistan (AP) — Desperate Afghans clawed through rubble in the dead of the night in search of missing loved ones after a strong earthquake killed at least 620 people and injured more than 1,300 in eastern Afghanistan, according to figures provided Monday by the Taliban government.

-The 6.0 magnitude quake late Sunday hit a series of towns in the province of Kunar, near the city of Jalalabad in neighboring Nangahar province, causing extensive damage.
+The 6.0 magnitude quake late Sunday hit towns in the province of Kunar, near the city of Jalalabad in neighboring Nangahar province, causing extensive damage.

-Footage from Nangarhar showed people frantically digging through rubble with their hands, searching for loved ones in the dead of night.
-The injured were stretchered out of collapsed buildings and into helicopters.
-Villagers in Kunar gave interviews outside their wrecked homes.

 The quake at 11:47 p.m. was centered 27 kilometers (17 miles) east-northeast of the city of Jalalabad in Nangarhar province, the U.S. Geological Survey said.
 It was just 8 kilometers (5 miles) deep.
 Shallower quakes tend to cause more damage.
 Several aftershocks followed.